KingPepinoo/Java-Rat-Checker/README.md

 # Running the Tool
 - You can run the scanner by right-clicking the script and selecting Open with Python.
 The script will prompt you to enter the path to the .jar file you want to scan.
+- You can run the run.bat file and it will run the script (You still need to have python 3.12 or greater installed.)

 # Issues and Support